sabrinagoellner/MMM-HVV-Abfahrt/README.md

 # MMM-HVV-Abfahrt
-My First module for the Magic Mirror displaying HVV Transport Departures.
+This Project is my First module for the Magic Mirror

+It is displaying HVV-Transport Departures.

 - it is using the Geofox API for getting the departures of a given time period.
 - To access it you need access data (see: [https://www.hvv.de/de/fahrplaene/abruf-fahrplaninfos/datenabruf])